dmeibusch/graal-bf/README.md

 # SimpleLanguage

-A simple demonstration language built using Truffle for the GraalVM.
+A simple implementation of Brainf&*k built using Truffle for the GraalVM.

-SimpleLanguage is heavily documented to explain the how and why of writing a Truffle language.
-A good way to read this documentation is to generate HTML of the JavaDoc comments and read that, and then read the source alongside the comments.

 This repository is licensed under the permissive UPL licence.
 Fork it to begin your own Truffle language.